hmc-cs111-fall2016/regular-expressions/reflection.md

 ## Which operators were most difficult to implement and why?

-Making the implicit string2regex was a little more challenging because I had to be conscious of the types I was dealing with.
+Making the implicit `string2regex` was challenging because I had to be conscious of the types I was dealing with.
 I knew the overall strategy, but I tried too hard to make it a one-liner.
 However, putting all the functionality on one line made it difficult to debug, especially since types didn't implicitly convert when I wanted them to.
 I realize now that I could've written string2regex in one line, but it would be too long, so I split it up into readable sections.

 ## Comment on the design of this internal DSL